2. MPSD HPC system#

 For production computation, we typically write a batch file (see Example batch scripts), and submit these using the sbatch command.

-Sometimes, it can be helpful to login into an HPC node for example to compile software or run interactive tests.
+Sometimes, it can be helpful to log in into an HPC node for example to compile software or run interactive tests.
 The command to use in this case is salloc.

 For example, requesting a job with all default settings: